GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

  - A previous implementation wrapped the existing TextEncoder and TextDecoder APIs.
 This was considerably simpler and easier to understand, but was inefficient.
- - For strict compliance the `readable` and `writable` getters should verify that `this` is of the correct type before attaching a TransformStream to it.
+ - For strict compliance, the `readable` and `writable` getters should verify that `this` is of the correct type before attaching a TransformStream to it.
 However, in the context of a polyfill this would interfere with extensibility and so the check is intentionally omitted.